JamesLau2001/james-lau-nc-news/README.md

 PATCH /api/articles/:article_id has been added: run a patch request on '/api/articles/:article_id' to patch an existing article to update its votes, and retrieve this new article.

 DELETE /api/comments/:comment_id has been added: run a delete request on '/api/comments/:comment_id' to delete a comment by its comment_id.

+GET /api/users has been added: run a get request on '/api/users' to retrieve all users
 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)